-All courses, both residential and virtual are completely free of charge
+All courses, both face-to-face and virtual, are completely free of charge.

-For residential courses, travel costs to and from the venue are at the applicant’s expense.
+For face-to-face courses, travel costs to and from the venue are at the applicant’s expense.
 ‘Pocket money’ may be taken to the course for purchasing additional snacks/drinks.
-All accommodation and meals will be provided.
+All accommodation and meals will be provided where required.

-Students will only be given full location details of the residential courses once accepted on the course.
+Students will only be given full location details of the face-to-face courses once accepted on the course.
 We are unable to provide any further information until that time.
-Students are expected to stay in the accommodation provided unless there is a legitimate reason, in which case we will assess this on an individual basis.
+Students are expected to stay in any accommodation provided unless there is a legitimate reason, in which case we will assess this on an individual basis.

-How is social distancing being managed on the residential courses?+
+How is social distancing being managed on the face-to-face courses?+

 We will be following governmental guidelines and more specific information will be included in the course joining instructions.

 Safeguarding our online courses is equally important as our face-to-face activity.
 Many of our safeguarding procedures are the same and are described on our overarching safety for all page but there are some things specific to online programmes.

 We also rely on parents, our staff and external programme trainers to help promote a safe and positive online learning environment.